ON THIS PAGE: You will learn about the different ways doctors treat ependymoma. To see other pages, use the menu on the side of your screen.

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting your child with his or her physical, emotional, and social needs.

-Palliative care can help a child at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 Children often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, people who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors and their families feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it’s important to talk with the doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help people feel more prepared if the tumor does return.
+Understanding your child’s risk of recurrence and the treatment options may help people feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence .

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
 You are encouraged to talk with your child’s health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence .